-Balance Sheet Financial Position at 31st March 2015:
+Balance Sheet Financial Position at 31st March 2016

 The net worth (total reserves) of the Authority is shown in the Balance Sheet.
-From the CIES it can be seen that the Authority's net worth has reduced by £58.077 over the year, and as a consequence the current net liability on total reserves has increased from (£943.445m) to (£1,001.522m).
+From the CIES it can be seen that the Authority's net worth has increased by £104.057m over the year, and as a consequence the current net liability on total reserves has reduced from (£1,001.522m) to (£897.465m).
 However, the reason for the net liability (negative reserve) is that a number of reserves making up the net worth relate to technical adjustments arising from the pensions reserve and the capital adjustments reserve, and these reserves are not available to spend.
 Note 22 provides more detail on unusable reserves.
-The pensions reserve alone has a net liability of £1,034.371m reflecting underlying commitments that the Authority has with regards to retirement benefits.
+The pensions reserve alone has a net liability of £934.895m reflecting underlying commitments that the Authority has with regards to retirement benefits.
 However arrangements are in place for funding the pension liability: